Last Updated on: 21st September 2021, 09:44 pm

 Singapore in World War II

 World War II wasn’t kind to anyone, but Singapore suffered a brutal period when the Japanese occupied the colony.
 The British were not prepared to defend Singapore, and so the Japanese were able to swoop in and take over.
 The Sook Ching massacre was a systemic cleansing of the ethnic Chinese in Singapore.
 The British surrendered the colony in 1942, and the Japanese army began purging what they perceived to be Chinese sympathizers.
 And while it was supposed to be limited to identified Communists and activists, the violence quickly spread.
 Japan claims 5,000 were lost, but the current Singapore government puts the number closer to 70,000.

 Democracy came to Singapore after World War II, but the first free and fair elections in Singapore didn’t truly happen until 1955.
 But it wasn’t until 1965 that Singapore separated from Malaysia and declared itself the Republic of Singapore.
 And really since the 1960s, Singapore has been a powerhouse economy.
 Ravi told me how its gross domestic product grew more than 10% every year in the late 1960s and early 1970s.
 To put that into perspective, the U.S. economy grows at about 2 or 3%.
 Singapore adopted very pro-business policies that helped it woo international trade partners.
 The result has been a wholly unique country, with very strict rules on its citizenry, high-paying government workers, and an economy that is the envy of many all over the world.
 This is a fascinating episode about a fascinating corner of the world.

 Singapore Travel Tips

-Singapore is an expensive place to travel.
+Singapore is an expensive place to travel, but it is one of the safest countries in Asia.
 Make sure you carefully plan where to stay in the city before you get there.
 I made this mistake and ended up with a very expensive hotel room!
 Here’s an overview of a traveler’s Singapore itinerary and where to stay in Singapore.

 Outline of This Episode